usnistgov/dastard/doc/DASTARD.md

 active.
 Some RPC requests are handled immediately.
 Others are queued up to be acted upon at the appropriate phase in the data handling cycle, to prevent race conditions.
 The following can be handled immediately:

-- `Start()`: argument says which of the 5 source types to activate.
+- `Start()`: an argument says which of the 5 source types to activate.
 (Fails if any source is active.)
 - `Stop()`:
 signals the active source to stop.
 (Fails if none is active.)
 - `ConfigureMixFraction()`: configure the TDM